-or what do I do now that Mrs. Laine has turned me away?
+or what to do now that Mrs. Laine has turned you away?

 Besides Laine's, there are two other places in Loonville to obtain a bite to eat.
 One is Rosie's Coffee Shop across from the post office.
 But Rosie is open for breakfast and lunch only, five to one-thirty, Monday through Friday.
 Rosie takes off two days a week because, "Why should I work six or seven days when you galoots only work five?"

 So Rosie's is not an option on this dismal Saturday evening.

 The other establishment that serves food is located at the intersection of the state highway and County Line Road, the other side of the street and you'd be out of town.
 This is Jerry's Soft-Surv.
 It is an ice cream/hamburger shop.
 There are no tables inside, but there are half dozen of them around the exterior of the building.
 There are parking spaces for twenty cars, and the space is needed after school and on weekends.
 There are no carhops.
 You get out and go to the window to place and pick up your order.